caihao093/InDEA/README.md

 # Install
 There are two possible ways to install the program.

 1.Install from the Precompiled Execulables.
-Just copy the binary file to the folder where the executables are located, such as `/usr/local/bin`.
+Just copy the binary file (InDEA) to the folder where the executables are located, such as `/usr/local/bin`.
 Make sure the files have the executable permission.
 If it does not, use `chmod 755 InDEA` to make the modification.

 2.Compile from the Source Files.
 Under the src folder, use `gcc` tool to compile the sources.
 Notably, `-lm` and `-fopenmp` option is needed while using `gcc` command. e.g. `gcc main.c indea.c statistics.c -fopenmp -lm -o InDEA`